mstadler-jku/literature-search-tool-SLR/README.md

+# SLR Documentation

+## Python project
+For checking the agreement between the different researchers.

-# Literature Search Query Generation Tool
+## Literature Search Query Generation Tool

 This tool helps you to create search queries for some of the common scientific literature databases.
 Especially if there are a lot of keywords involved or when the list of keywords is still volatile,  this tool can help you generate the respective search strings automatically.

-## Usage
+### Usage

 There are generators for the databases of IEEE Xplore, ACM Digital Library, Scopus, Web of Science and SpringerLink.
 Currently only the Metadata Title, Abstract and Keywords are supported (but of course can be easily extended).